arrowonstr/CS5621/proposal_en.md

 - [The Book of Shaders — Noise](https://thebookofshaders.com/11/): generating textures and variations in ink tones.

 **Will you be implementing a technique from a particular paper?**
-We have not chosen a specific paper.
-We will start with basic stylized rendering methods and decide what to explore further based on the results.
+Since we are new to this area, we have not chosen a specific paper.
+We will start with basic stylized rendering methods to build things like house, rocks, and water, and decide what to explore further based on the results.

 ## What will you do?